-Subscriptions for shares in the Company are accepted at the issue price of the sub-funds by the Company, the administrative agent and the Depositary as well as at the sales and paying agents, which forward them to the Company.
+Subscriptions for shares in the Company are accepted at the issue price of the sub-funds by the Company as well as at the sales and paying agents, which forward them to the Company.

-Subject to applicable laws and regulations, the Depositary and/or the agents entrusted with receiving subscription payments may, at their discretion and upon investors' request, accept the payment in currencies other than the currency of account of the respective sub-fund and the subscription currency of the share class to be subscribed.
+Subject to applicable laws and regulations, the Depositary and/or the agents entrusted with receiving subscription payments may, at their discretion and upon investors' request, accept the payment in currencies other than the currency of account of the respective subfund and the subscription currency of the share class to be subscribed.
 The exchange rate used will be determined by the respective agent on the basis of the bid-ask spread of the relevant currency pair.
 Investors shall bear all fees associated with currency exchange.
-Notwithstanding the above, payment of subscription prices for shares denominated in RMB and/or RMB hedged shall be made in RMB only.
+Notwithstanding the above, payment of subscription prices for shares denominated in RMB shall be made in RMB (CNH) only.
 No other currency will be accepted for the subscription of these share classes.